 Once MMS locates the description file, it processes it by building the first target in the description file.
-However, if the description file is target-name.MMS, MMS attempts to build the actual target on the target-name (see Section 2.1.2).
+However, if the description file is target-name.MMS, MMS attempts to build the actual target on the target-name (see Section 2.1.2, "Specifying the Target on the Command Line").